 Because multiple CICSPlex SM entities require a time zone to be specified, there is obvious potential for "conflicting" time-zones to be specified.
 For example, it is quite possible that a CMAS and a MAS in the same CICSplex could be in different time zones.
 CICSPlex SM always honors the time zone of the MAS.
 For example, if:

-The time-period definition time zone is S
+- The time-period definition time zone is S

+- and

+- The CMAS time zone is B

 and